Azure/Ignite2019_IaC_pre-day_docs/Ansible/01-Basics/Guide.md

 changed: [localhost]

 PLAY RECAP **************************************************************************************************************
 localhost                  : ok=3    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0

 ```

 ## How to verify

-Congratulations.
-You have created your first playbook.
+Congratulations, you have created your first playbook.
 Go to [Azure portal](https://portal.azure.com) to verify that you have created the resources.

-> **_NOTE:_** You can refer to [lab1.yml](lab1.yml) for a complete sample playbook.
+> **CODE**: You can refer to [lab1.yml](lab1.yml) for a complete sample playbook.

-## Additional useful resources
+## Further readings

+- [Azure Ansible Dev Hub](https://docs.microsoft.com/en-us/azure/ansible/) - to learn everything about Ansible + Azure
     - Use the [Ansible Azure Marketplace](https://aka.ms/ansibleaz) solution template if you want to spin up a control node in Azure.
-The solution template installs Ansible on a CentOS 7.5 Linux VM with tools configured to work with Azure.
+This solution template installs Ansible on a CentOS 7.5 Linux VM with tools configured to work with Azure.
+You can refer to this [Quickstart](https://docs.microsoft.com/en-us/azure/ansible/ansible-deploy-solution-template).
     - Refer to [Ansible module support matrix](https://aka.ms/ansiblesupport) for a complete list of Azure modules.